Latest Shows & Articles

 Clearly, fever is a physiologic function that helps the body fight infections.
 I try to educate parents about this, but there seems to be an almost irrational fear of fever in our culture.

-I am also alarmed about recent case reports of kidney failure in children who had received this combination.
+Recent case reports of kidney failure in children who had received this combination alarm me.
 I am very concerned that as this practice spreads, so will the incidence of kidney failure.

 A. "Fever phobia" is a concern of many pediatricians.
 A mild elevation in temperature is part of an immune reaction to infection.
 Lowering such a fever may be counterproductive.

 There is no evidence that alternating acetaminophen and ibuprofen or administering both drugs together lowers fever faster or helps children recover more quickly.
-You are not the only pediatrician who has expressed concern that this combination may increase the risk of toxicity, such as kidney damage.
+You are not the only pediatrician who worries that this combination may result in toxicity, such as kidney damage.
+In fact, nonprescription medicines including Motrin and Tylenol have been associated with pediatric poisonings (Hines, Pediatric Annals, Dec.
+1, 2017).